Sustainable Agriculture & AgTech: Creating Jobs, Building Cities

 5 Exciting Vertical Farming Careers

 Growers are in charge of plant health.
 This job involves nutrition, horticulture, and propagation.
-It’s a blend of science, art and problem solving.
+It’s a blend of science, art, and problem-solving.
 The grower is responsible for meeting the greenhouse’s quality standards and yield quota.
-Growers can specialize in developing seedlings in propagation or be responsible for the health of plants throughout their lifecycle at the farm.
+Growers can specialize in developing seedlings in propagation or be responsible for plants' health throughout their farm lifecycle.

 A grower has many daily duties, including: